 Treatments for high ammonia levels aim to reduce the amount of ammonia in the blood and manage complications.
+A person may also require treatment for a condition causing elevated ammonia levels.

 High ammonia levels, also known as hyperammonemia, often occur due to issues with the liver.
 The liver is responsible for processing ammonia and turning it into urea that the body then releases in urine.